 What is a “Process Addiction”?

 Process addictions are behavioral addictions that are compulsive in nature and can either be independent or accompany substance addictions.
 They can also signify that more therapeutic work needs to be done once a person has achieved abstinence from substances.
-Process addictions can be debilitating for both the user and families and hijack the same parts of the brain that are involved in substance use disorders.
+A process addiction can be debilitating for both the user and the family.
+They also hijack the same parts of the brain that are involved in substance use disorders.
 Because of this, many of the behaviors can be similar – obsession with the behavior, deflection and minimization, dishonesty, stealing, emotional instability, and guilt and shame.
-Process addictions often are overlooked but can be just as (if not more!) damaging to the addicted and their loved ones.
+Process addictions often are overlooked.
+But they can be just as (if not more!) damaging to the addicted and their loved ones.

-The list or process addictions is exhaustive, but here are some of the common ones:
+The list of process addictions is exhaustive, but here are some of the common ones:

 Eating disorders involve compulsive and damaging patterns around food and exercise.
 They can present in many different ways, but the negative impact on the individual engaged in eating disorder behaviors is the same.

 Eating disorders can show up through extreme restriction of food intake, overuse of foods for purposes of self-soothing, ingesting substances to help get rid of foods such as laxatives, cycles of binging and purging, over-exercising and being obsessive about workout routines, eliminating entire food groups altogether, being overly fixated on eating “healthy,” or use of stimulants or steroids to aid in achieving their perfect body.

 On the outside, eating disorders often get overlooked because they can appear as though a person is making healthy food choices or taking care of their body at the gym.